 (a) The Company is a wholly owned subsidiary of NNOFIC.
-For the year ended 31 December 2014, ING Groep NV, a company incorporated in The Netherlands, was the ultimate holding company.
-In 2015 ING Groep NV's majority shareholding was reduced to a minority shareholding in NN Group NV, a company also incorporated in The Netherlands, and NN Group NV became the ultimate holding company of NNOFIC and the Company.
+NN Group NV, a company incorporated in The Netherlands, is the ultimate holding company of NNOFIC and the Company.

 The results of the Company and of the Group have not been consolidated in the ultimate holding company's financial statements.